Logic-Constrained Shortest Paths for Flight Planning: Application: Flight Planning With Traffic Flow Restrictions

-We discuss the \emph{Flight Planning Problem with Traffic Flow Restrictions} as this paper's application of the LCSP.
-A \emph{projected airway network} $\twodgraph$ is a directed graph representing the two-dimensional projection of a $3$-dimensional aircraft routing graph $\threedgraph$.
+A \emph{projected airway network} $\twodgraph$ is a directed graph representing the two-dimensional projection of a $3$-dimensional airway network $\threedgraph$.
 Vertices in $\twodgraph$ correspond to coordinates on Earth.
-Thus, the distance between two vertices is well-defined as the \emph{great circle distance} (gcd) between them.
+The distance between two vertices is well-defined as the \emph{\gls{gcd}} between them.
 In flight planning, the distance between the departure and the destination airport is usually not an objective.
-However, commonly used objectives like the fuel consumption or the duration correlate with the flight's distance.
+However, commonly used objectives, such as the fuel consumption or the duration, correlate with the flight's distance.

-The (implicit) routing graph $\threedgraph$ is obtained by copying $\twodgraph$ in every \emph{flight level}.
-A flight level is an altitude at which commercial aircraft are allowed to \emph{cruise} between vertices that are adjacent in $\twodgraph$.
-The set of available flight levels $L$ is part of our dataset.
+Routing is performed on $\threedgraph$.
+Due to its prohibitively large size, $\threedgraph$ is only stored implicitly as a copy of $\twodgraph$ in every \emph{flight level}.
+A flight level $\ell\in L$ is an altitude $\altitude{\ell}$ at which commercial aircraft are allowed to \emph{cruise} between vertices that are adjacent in $\twodgraph$.

 For \emph{climbing} and \emph{descending} from vertex $u$ at level $\ell$ to vertex $v$ at level $\ell'$ it is not only necessary that $u$ and $v$ are adjacent in $\twodgraph$.
-The constant speed and climbing rate of the considered aircraft need to be such that the altitude difference $\altdiff_{\ell, \ell'}$ is \emph{flyable} in less than the distance between $u$ and $v$ in $\twodgraph$ (cf. \cref{eq:levelChangeAllowed} in \cref{appendix:pedric}).
+The speed and climb rate of the considered aircraft need to be such that the altitude difference $\altdiff_{\ell, \ell'}$ is \emph{flyable} in less than the distance between $u$ and $v$ in $\twodgraph$ (cf. \cref{lcsp:eq:levelChangeAllowed} in \cref{lcsp:appendix:pedric}).

-The costs of the cruise, climb, and descend maneuvers depend on the aircraft weight \cite{Blanco2022}, the weather conditions \cite{Blanco2016a}, and overflight costs \cite{Blanco2016, Blanco2017}, all of which are not relevant in our LCSP setting because the TFRs do not depend on them.
-We thus work with easy-to-model cost functions (cf. \cref{eq:duration,eq:consumption} in \cref{appendix:pedric}) to guarantee reproducible and usable algorithms and results.
+The costs of the cruise, climb, and descend maneuvers depend on the aircraft weight \citep{Blanco2022}, the weather conditions \citep{Blanco2016a}, and overflight costs \citep{Blanco2016, Blanco2017}, all of which are not relevant in the \gls{lcsp} setting since \glspl{tfr} do not depend on them.
+In this chapter, we thus work with simplified, easy-to-model cost functions (cf. \cref{lcsp:eq:duration,lcsp:eq:consumption} in \cref{lcsp:appendix:pedric}) to guarantee that the results are easy to reproduce.